 Protecting EU citizens from passive smoking

 The 2009 Council Recommendation strengthened smoke-free legislation within public spaces, as well as EU cooperation on tobacco control.

-Currently, 17 EU countries have comprehensive smoke-free laws in place.
-Among these, Ireland, the UK, Greece, Bulgaria, Malta, Spain and Hungary have the strictest smoke-free provisions with a complete ban on smoking in enclosed public places, on public transport and in workplaces, with only limited exceptions allowed.
+According to the implementation report of 2013, 17 EU countries had comprehensive smoke-free legislation in place.
+Among these, Ireland, Greece, Bulgaria, Malta, Spain and Hungary have the strictest smoke-free provisions with a complete ban on smoking in enclosed public places, on public transport and in workplaces, with only limited exceptions allowed.

 Status on the various smoke-free regulations in the EU

 In February 2013 the Commission published a report summarising the state of implementation of the Council Recommendation on smoke-free environments of 2009.
 The report finds that: